What’s Happening at the YMCA This June & July

 “In the water, he talks to everyone,” Lisa says, smiling.
 “He talks to the other kids.
 He even tries to help them.”

-The same child who once stood on the sidelines is now being invited in, by peers who call out, “Come join us!”
+The same child who once stood on the sidelines is now being invited in by peers.

+He feels safe, seen, and capable.
 That’s what the Y created for him.

 Reading YMCA’s Swim Team Makes a Splash at 2025 National Championships